AaronMangan/flow/README.md

 **Statuses**

 Document statuses are generally indicative of their intended use, a common example is Issued For Construction (IFC) and documents with this status will be transmitted to another party, who will use the document to construct (build) something.
-This is typical of engineering drawings.
+This is typical of engineering drawings, but useful for any document to inform the reader about the current state of the document.

 - **Name:** The name of the status, to help explain it. (i.e. Issued For Construction)
 - **Code:** Code that is shown on the documents (i.e. IFC)
 - **Draft:** Select yes if this status is only applicable to draft documents, like Issued For Review (IFR).
 This helps the system know when it is appropriate to transmit a document.
 - **Description:** Details about what the status is used for or when it should be selected, or what documents it applies to.

+You are not limited to engineering or construction statuses for your documentation - in fact you can make whatever statuses you like and apply them to the document.

 **Disciplines**